shibayan/appservice-acmebot/README.md

 The application is automatically updated so that you are always up to date with the latest version.
 If you explicitly need to deploy the latest version, restart the Azure Function.

+### The case where you want to use your own web.config

+You can prevent Acmebot from creating `web.config` by creating your own `web.config` and `configured` files in the `site/.well-known` directory.

 ## Troubleshooting

 **Causes Azure REST API error at GetSite or Dns01Precondition** error occurs